Freddie Williams (Canadian football)

-Early years
+Early life

 Williams attended Dixie Hollins High School.
 He accepted a football scholarship from Arizona State University.
 His teammates gave him the nickname "Fast Freddie".

 As a sophomore, he was named the starter at running back after Woody Green graduated.
 He had a breakout season, leading the Western Athletic Conference in several categories.
 He posted 249 carries (led the conference), 1,299 rushing yards (led the conference), a 5.2-yard average (led the conference) and 8 rushing touchdowns (second in the conference).
 He had 23 carries for 216 yards (ninth in school history) and 2 rushing touchdowns against UTEP.

 As a junior, he helped the team finish with an undefeated record (12–0), ranking No. 2 in both the AP Poll and the Coaches Poll, whis is the highest ranking in school history.
 The season included a dramatic 17-14 Fiesta Bowl win over Nebraska.
 Williams also had one of the best rushing seasons in school history, tallying 266 carries (school record) for 1,427 yards, a 5.4-yard average, 9 rushing touchdowns and 8 100-yard games.

 As a senior, he was limited with an ankle injury, registering 102 carries (second on the team) for 523 rushing yards (led the team), a 5.1-yard average (led the team), without scoring a touchdown.
 He finished second in school history with 648 carries for 3,381 rushing yards and 17 100-yard games, while also averaging 5.4 per carry and scoring 19 touchdowns.

 In 2002, he was inducted into the Arizona State University Sports Hall of Fame.